microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaRiskyUser.md

 # Get-MgBetaRiskyUser

 ## SYNOPSIS
-Users that are flagged as at-risk by Azure AD Identity Protection.
+Users that are flagged as at-risk by Microsoft Entra ID Protection.

 ## SYNTAX